nielskrijger/blog/src/posts/2017-06-05-backend-servers-focus-on-request-not-domain.md

 ## Why I prefer Protocol-Based Architectures

-For various reasons I have come to favour the protocol-based architecture over a model-based one in many -of not most- situations.
+For various reasons I have come to favour the protocol-based architecture over a domain-driven one in many -of not most- situations.

 ### API is number one